medic/cht-core/README.md

 Join our [Google Group](https://groups.google.com/forum/#!forum/medic-developers) or file an issue on Github.
 You can also post questions, and look for answers, on our [AnswerHub site](http://medicmobile.cloud.answerhub.com/).

+## Contributing

+At Medic Mobile we welcome and appreciate community contributions.
+If you have an idea or a question we'd love to hear from you!
+The easiest ways to get in touch are by raising issues in the [medic-webapp Github repo](https://github.com/medic/medic-webapp/issues) or by messaging our [Google Group](https://groups.google.com/forum/#!forum/medic-developers).
+For more info check out our [contributor guidelines](CONTRIBUTING.md).

 ## Build Status

 Builds brought to you courtesy of [Travis CI](https://travis-ci.org/medic/medic-webapp).